Home Terms

 Life Insurance

-Insurance that provides protection against an economic loss caused by death of the person insured.
+insurance that provides protection against an economic loss caused by death of the person insured.

 Life Insurance (Credit Insurance)